SarthkDeshmukh/Sarthak-Deshmukh/README.md

 - 👯 I’m looking to collaborate on **Machine learning, Data Analytics and full-stack development projects.**

-- 💬 Ask me about **Data analysis, Machine Learning, Power BI, Python, and backend development with NestJS.**
+- 💬 Ask me about **Data analysis, Machine Learning, Data Analytics , and backend development with NestJS.**

 - 📫 How to reach me **sarthakdeshmukh158@gmail.com**